sinadodd/ETL-Project/README.md

 Data munging was performed in Jupyter Notebook with Pandas.
 See the the included Jupyter Notebooks to reproduce the transformation process.

 Mostly, this was whittling down the data to only what we needed.
-There was some datatype conversion and formatting so that percentages are in {:.1%} format.
+There was some datatype conversion and formatting.

 ## L - Load